HackerspaceMumbai/eleventy-high-performance-blog/blog/The_MVP_Challenge.md

 ### Power Virtual Agents

-The #TheMVPChallenge learning path also nudged us to look at developing "Power Virtual Agents" to cater for the many questions [that are mostly repeated 😊] we get from volunteers at different venues across our events.
+The #TheMVPChallenge learning path also nudged us to look at developing "Power Virtual Agents" to cater to the many questions [that are mostly repeated 😊] we get from volunteers at different venues across our events.

 ### Power BI

-We will use Power BI to display metrics that are important for us but are missing from most event management tools like percentage of no-shows, acknowledgments lapses, et  c.
-The plan is to have BI metrics shown prominently in our Sharepoint communication site mentioned above.
+We will use Power BI to display metrics important to us but are missing from most event management tools like percentage of no-shows, acknowledgments lapses, etc. The plan is to have BI metrics shown prominently in our Sharepoint communication site mentioned above.

 ## Azure AI & Data Learning Path